 Students enrolled in a prelicensure nursing program may be permitted to satisfy attendance requirements with an alternate assignment of comparable content and duration if the student has experienced an unavoidable emergency that prohibits the student from attending theory, lab, or clinical.
+Students who experience an unavoidable emergency should submit their request for make-up to the Campus Registrar, providing any supporting documentation.
 Examples of an unavoidable emergency may include:

 - a.
-Natural disaster, flooding, tornado, fire - b.
-Death of a family member - c.
-Hospitalization of the student or family member - d.
+Natural disaster, flooding, tornado, fire

+- b.
+Death of a family member

+- c.
+Hospitalization of the student or family member

+- d.
 Jury duty

-Students who experience an unavoidable emergency should submit their request for make-up and any supporting documentation to the course faculty member and additionally provide notification of their request to the Campus Registrar.
+- e.
+Other

 Student requests will be reviewed and considered for approval by the Program Administrator (or designee).
-Approved make-up work will be evaluated by the course faculty member to determine if it is complete and accurate.
+Approved make-up work will be evaluated by the faculty member to determine if it is complete and accurate.
 If the student does not successfully complete all make-up work within the approved timeframe, the absence will stand.

-In addition to the policy information below, students should refer to the General Attendance Policies and Clinical Attendance Policies for complete information related to expectations in these settings.
+In addition to the policy information above, students should additionally refer to the General Attendance Policies and Clinical Attendance Policies for complete information related to expectations in these settings.
 Students requesting to make-up time due to military obligations should refer to the Request to Make-up Missed Class Time Due to Military Obligations Policy and the Military Attendance and Withdrawal Policy.
 Students requesting to make-up time due to pregnancy, childbirth, or related conditions should additionally refer to the Pregnant and Parenting Students Policy.